AnnsAnns/sphene/sphene/README.md

 ## Sphene

-Sphene is a discord bot I made in Rust in order to fix the extremely annoying Twitter embed bug in a painless way by replacing messages with fxtwitter.com.
+Sphene is a discord bot that replaces twitter links with various other sources that aim to fix the bug/broken embeds twitter has nowadays.

+### Example

 ![](./.github/screenshot.png)